cameron-d28/diversatech-website/README.md

 ## Diversatechs' Website.
 It will be updated overtime.

-# The club aims to help companies of all size allieviate technical debt or explore upcoming markets/products.
+#### The club aims to help companies of all size 1) alleviate technical debt or 2) explore upcoming markets/products.
 It is run by undergraduate students at the University of Pennsylvania.

 <br />
 <br />